CaldeCrack/Perfect_Circle_Bot/README.md

 ## Disclaimer

-I've not seen anyone get a 100% so this is the best I'll do, at least for it always gets 99.9%.
+I've not seen anyone get 100% so this is the best I'll do, at least for me it always gets 99.9%.